kae3g/mantraOS/docs/STYLE-WRAP.md

   inside a blockquote or code fence to opt it out of wrapping.

 If you hit a tricky case, please open an issue so we can extend the wrapper.

+---

+## 🕊️ Historical Note

+In a past maintenance sweep, we normalized all references from "Bhagavad Gita" to **"Śrīmad-Bhāgavatam (Uddhava Gītā, Canto 11)"** to align the project's voice and scriptural focus.
+A temporary script (`scripts/purge-bhagavad-gita.sh`) was used once for this migration and then **deleted**.
+We don't keep a standing guard or purge job in CI for this; the repository now embeds explicit **Uddhava Gītā** verse anchors (see `docs/VERSE-INDEX.md`) and cites ISKCON translations directly.
+If future contributions introduce different scriptural sources, please discuss in an issue before broad changes, and update `docs/VERSE-INDEX.md` accordingly.

+> TL;DR: the purge tool is retired; our canonical citations live in
+> **SB Canto 11 (Uddhava Gītā)** with Romanized Sanskrit + translation and
+> searchable anchors.

+---